jbossdemocentral/3scale-api-workshop/docs/labs/lab01/lab01.md

 ### Why Red Hat?

 RedHat is one of the founding members of the Linux Foundation Open API Initiative which is produces the leading standard for REST API specifications.
-Red Hat conistently uses this format throughout it's tooling, starting with the APICurio API Design editor.
+Red Hat consistently uses this format throughout it's tooling, starting with the Apicurio Studio API Design editor.

 ### Skipping The Lab

 We know sometimes we don't have enough time to go over step by step on the labs.
-So here is a short video where you can see how to create an OpenAPI Specification with Apicurio Studio. [link](wip-link)
+So here is a [short video](https://youtu.be/FnZwy8KeC-A) where you can see how to create an OpenAPI Specification with Apicurio Studio.

 If you are planning to skip this lab and follow the next one, here is a [link](https://github.com/hguerrero/3scaleworkshop-openapi/blob/Lab-01/locations-api/Locations-UserX.yaml) to the specification generated in this lab.